crossplane/crossplane/docs/api/crossplaneio/stack-gcp/storage-gcp-crossplane-io-v1alpha3.md

 ## BucketClass

-A BucketClass is a non-portable resource class.
+A BucketClass is a resource class.
 It defines the desired spec of resource claims that use it to dynamically provision a managed resource.

 Name | Type | Description
 -----|------|------------
-`apiVersion` | string | `storage.gcp.crossplane.io/v1alpha2`
+`apiVersion` | string | `storage.gcp.crossplane.io/v1alpha3`
 `kind` | string | `BucketClass`
 `metadata` | [meta/v1.ObjectMeta](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.15/#objectmeta-v1-meta) | Kubernetes object metadata.
 `specTemplate` | [BucketClassSpecTemplate](#BucketClassSpecTemplate) | SpecTemplate is a template for the spec of a dynamically provisioned Bucket.